bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

 2. Explain the difference between a callback and a higher order function.
+    A callback function is nested inside of an higher function.
 3. What is closure?
+    A closure is a
 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?